IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 To setup the pipeline you need to do the following:
 - Adding `export MUGQIC_INSTALL_HOME=/cvmfs/soft.mugqic/CentOS6` and `module use $MUGQIC_INSTALL_HOME/modulefiles` in your `.bashrc`.
 - Use `computecanada_wrapper.sh` instead of `singularity_wrapper.sh`.
-Usage: `./computecanada_wrapper.sh piperunner.sh input.json Local output_dir` with the output_dir behaving the same as for `singularity_wrapper.sh`.
+Usage: `./computecanada_wrapper.sh singularity_wrapper.sh input.json output_dir` with the output_dir behaving the same as for `singularity_wrapper.sh`.
 This wrapper script is designed to use 20 cpu and 4700M of RAM per cpu (half a full node on Beluga), it can be customized to fit the user needs.

-To do ENCODE testing run: `./computecanada_encode_test_tasks.sh try1` instead of `./singularity_encode_test_tasks.sh try1` and then follow the standard procedure for checking results.
+To do ENCODE testing run: `./computecanada_encode_test_tasks.sh singularity_encode_test_tasks.sh try1` instead of `./singularity_encode_test_tasks.sh try1` and then follow the standard procedure for checking results.

-To do MCF10A testing use `computecanada_wrapper.sh` instead of `singularity_wrapper.sh` as follows: `./computecanada_wrapper.sh piperunner.sh ./v2/ihec/cemt0007_h3k4me3.json Local h3k4me3_out` and `./computecanada_wrapper.sh piperunner.sh ./v2/ihec/cemt0007_h3k27me3.json Local h3k27me3_out`, then follow the standard procedure for checking results.
+To do MCF10A testing use `computecanada_wrapper.sh` instead of `singularity_wrapper.sh` as follows: `./computecanada_wrapper.sh singularity_wrapper.sh ./v2/ihec/cemt0007_h3k4me3.json h3k4me3_out` and `./computecanada_wrapper.sh singularity_wrapper.sh ./v2/ihec/cemt0007_h3k27me3.json h3k27me3_out`, then follow the standard procedure for checking results.